 Choose your domain with the dropdown list.
 Bluehost will check the domain, and then ask you to check off the terms and conditions box.
 Do that, then press: Install Now.

 This button will take you to a screen with a bunch of paid WordPress themes.
 Don’t buy any of them yet.
-There are many free ones you can start out with and we’ll get to that next.
+There are many free ones you can start out with.

 When the install is complete, press the “View Credentials” button.